pingcap/docs-cn/op-guide/configuration.md

 ### --log-file
 + the log file
 + default: ""
-+ If this flag is not set, log will be written to stdout.
-Otherwise log will be stored in the log file.
-And log file will be automatically rotated by day.
++ If this flag is not set, logs will be written to stdout.
+Otherwise, logs will be stored in the log file which will be automatically rotated every day.

 ### --host
 + the listening address for TiDB server